• Skip to primary navigation

 Partridgeberry Cake

-• In the bowl of a stand mixer fitted with a paddle attachment (or in a mixing bowl using a hand mixer), blend (on medium-high speed) cream cheese, butter and sugar until smooth, combined and fluffy, about 3 minutes.
-Stop, as necessary, to scrape the sides of the bowl once or twice with a rubber spatula.
+- In the bowl of a stand mixer fitted with a paddle attachment (or in a mixing bowl using a hand mixer), blend (on medium-high speed) cream cheese, butter and sugar until smooth, combined and fluffy, about 3 minutes.
+Stop to scrape the sides of the bowl once or twice with a rubber spatula.

-• Once baked, let the cake cool in the pan for 15 to 20 minutes.
-Then carefully remove the cake from the pan onto a cooling rack to fully cool before icing.
+- Once baked, let the cake cool in the pan for 15 to 20 minutes.
+Then carefully invert the cake onto a cooling rack and allow it to cool completely before icing.

 Orange Icing Sugar Glaze